Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - Interactive sidebar to view full bylaw details directly from hyperlinks
 - "Problem?
 Log a bug!" buttons under each answer type that capture complete context for GitHub Issues

+### GET `/public-demo`

+Serves a simplified public-facing demo page with a clean, modern interface:
+- User-friendly design with minimal controls
+- Dark mode toggle for better readability
+- Intelligent autocomplete suggestions as you type
+- Toggle between simple and detailed answers
+- Responsive design that works well on mobile devices
+- Direct links to original bylaw documents when available

 ## Setup for Frontend Developers

 ### Production Backend